kyma-project/kyma/docs/04-operation-guides/security/sec-04-certificates.md

 title: Certificates in Kyma
 ---

 In Kyma, there are 4 types of TLS certificates.
-Depending on how you install Kyma, you use the relevant certificate.
+The certificates differ, depending on how you install Kyma.

-All the certificates store a plain k8s Secret, are created in the `istio-system` Namespace and are used with the `kyma-gateway-certs` Kyma Gateway .
+All the certificates store a plain k8s Secret, are created in the `istio-system` Namespace, and are used with the `kyma-gateway-certs` Kyma Gateway.

 | Installation type | Certificate type | Validity | Description |
 |-------------------|------------------|----------|-------------|